UAL-RE/redata-docs/source/iam.rst

 Services
 ~~~~~~~~

-First, we utilize three services provided by University Information Technology
+First, we utilize three services provided and administered by University
-Services (UITS):
+Information Technology Services (UITS):

  1. EDS
  2. Shibboleth
  3. Grouper

 Users who login to ReDATA uses their `NetID`_ credentials to login (WebAuth).
+A user who is no longer part of the University will not have `NetID`_ and
+thus will not be able to log in.

 Software
 ~~~~~~~~

-The two codebases that the ReDATA team build and maintains are :ual-re:`ReQUIAM <ReQUIAM>` and :ual-re:`ReQUIAM_csv <ReQUIAM_csv>`.
+The two codebases that the ReDATA team develops and maintains are :ual-re:`ReQUIAM <ReQUIAM>` and :ual-re:`ReQUIAM_csv <ReQUIAM_csv>`.
 The former is the primary software that manages all ReDATA IAM with a daily "cronjob" that sets research theme association ("portals") and quotas